The Garden Grazer

 Instructions

-• Make the stir-fry sauce: Mince garlic and add all sauce ingredients to a small bowl.
+• Make the sauce: Mince the garlic and add all stir-fry sauce ingredients to a small bowl.
 Whisk to combine and set aside.

-• Wipe portobellos clean with a damp towel.
-Remove stem and slice into thin strips (about 1/3-inch thick).
+• Prepare mushrooms: Wipe the Portobello mushrooms clean with a damp towel.
+Remove the stem and slice them into thin strips (about 1/3-inch thick).

-• Whisk the sauce again and add to skillet.
-Toss well to combine and sauté for 2-3 minutes or until slightly thickened, stirring often.
+• Add sauce: Whisk the stir-fry sauce again and add to the skillet.
+Toss well to combine and sauté for about 3-4 minutes or until the sauce is slightly thickened, stirring often.
+Turn off heat.

 Notes

-*For gluten-free: I use tamari and San-J brand gluten-free hoisin sauce.
+**For gluten-free: Use GF tamari and GF hoisin sauce.
+(I use San-J brand gluten-free hoisin sauce.)

-Variations: Use other mushrooms or a combination.
-Or swap out the broccoli for your own favorite veggies or whatever is in season.
-Try asparagus, zucchini, green onion, snow peas, green beans, cabbage, baby bok choy, etc.
+Variations: Swap in other mushrooms, asparagus, zucchini, green onion, snow peas, green beans, cabbage, baby bok choy, etc.

 Nutrition Per Serving (Estimate)